-Energy capacity - Measured in kilowatt hours.
-The energy delivered by the battery, when tested at C/3 discharge rate, up to termination of discharge specified by the battery manufacturer.
-The required acceleration power must be delivered by the battery at any point up to 80% of the battery's energy capacity rating.

-Energy efficiency - In reference to transportation, the inverse of energy intensiveness: the ratio of outputs from a process to the energy inputs; for example, miles traveled per gallon of fuel (mpg).

-Energy intensity - In reference to transportation, the ratio of energy inputs to a process to the useful outputs from that process; for example, gallons of fuel per passenger-mile or Btu per ton-mile.

-Ethanol (C_2H_5OH) - Otherwise known as ethyl alcohol, alcohol, or grain-spirit.
+- Energy capacity Often measured in kilowatt hours.
+The energy delivered by the battery up to termination of discharge specified by the battery manufacturer. - Energy efficiency In reference to transportation, the inverse of energy intensiveness: the ratio of outputs from a process to the energy inputs; for example, miles traveled per gallon of fuel (mpg). - Energy intensity In reference to transportation, the ratio of energy inputs to a process to the useful outputs from that process; for example, gallons of fuel per passenger-mile or Btu per ton-mile. - Ethanol (C2H5OH) Otherwise known as ethyl alcohol, alcohol, or grain-spirit.
 A clear, colorless, flammable oxygenated hydrocarbon with a boiling point of 78.5 degrees Celsius in the anhydrous state.
-In transportation, ethanol is used as a vehicle fuel by itself (E100 - 100% ethanol by volume), blended with gasoline (E85 - 85% ethanol by volume), or as a gasoline octane enhancer and oxygenate (10% by volume).

-Excise tax - Paid when purchases are made on a specific good, such as gasoline.
+In transportation, ethanol is used as a vehicle fuel by itself (E100 100% ethanol by volume), blended with gasoline (E85 85% ethanol by volume), or as a gasoline octane enhancer and oxygenate (10% by volume). - Excise tax Paid when purchases are made on a specific good, such as gasoline.
 Excise taxes are often included in the price of the product.
-There are also excise taxes on activities, such as highway usage by trucks.

-Ferry boat - A transit mode comprising vessels carrying passengers and in some cases vehicles over a body of water, and that are generally steam or diesel-powered.
+There are also excise taxes on activities, such as highway usage by trucks. - Ferry boat A transit mode comprising vessels carrying passengers and in some cases vehicles over a body of water, and that are generally steam or diesel-powered.